Frequently Asked Questions

 What does it cost to enroll in Online Learning?

-There are no tuition costs for British Columbia citizens who reside in British Columbia or are temporarily traveling out of the province for up to (2) two years who have not previously graduated.
-If you are an SD79 graduate, you may qualify to take upgrading courses at The Grove (CVDL) at no cost, please contact the Principal for more information.
-Some of The Grove (CVDL) programs may require refundable deposits for books, computers or calculators.
+There are no tuition costs for British Columbia citizens who reside in British Columbia or are temporarily travelling out of the province for up to (2) two years and have not previously graduated.
+If you are an SD79 graduate, you may qualify for upgrading courses at The Grove (CVDL) at no cost; please contact the Principal for more information.
+Some Grove (CVDL) programs may require refundable books or calculator deposits.

 How do I register?